Dioprz/blog-dioprz/README.md

-This repository contains the source code for my website, built using the Hugo static site generator and the "hermit-v2" theme.
+This repository contains the source code for my website, built using the [Hugo](https://gohugo.io/) static site generator and the [hermit-v2](https://themes.gohugo.io/themes/hermit-v2/) theme.
 You can view the live website at [https://dioprz.github.io/blog-dioprz/](%22https://dioprz.github.io/blog-dioprz/%22).